Nike’s Best Cross-Training Shoes

 If you want to squat deeper and climb the rope higher in your next workout, Nike has you covered with the optimal cross-training shoes.

-A good cross-training schedule can be as challenging as it is versatile, which means you’ll need a pair of cross-training shoes that can keep up.
-Here’s what to look for, along with some of Nike’s top picks for the ultimate cross trainers.
+A good cross-training schedule can be as challenging as it is versatile, which means you'll need a pair of cross-training shoes that can keep up.
+Here's what to look for, along with some of Nike's top picks for the ultimate cross-training shoes.

 What Is Cross-Training?